The Greatest of All Plagues: Reception

 The book met with positive reception.
 Lilly Goren described it as "a magnum opus."
-Nick Romeo of The Washington Post calls the book impressive, noting that the author doesn't just track intellectual history related to economic inequality, he "makes a persuasive case that these thinkers were right to be so troubled".
+Nick Romeo of The Washington Post calls the book impressive, noting that the author does not just track intellectual history related to economic inequality, he "makes a persuasive case that these thinkers were right to be so troubled".
 Samuel Moyn for The Nation described the book as "an excellent new survey", noting that a central question it addresses is why anger on economic inequality has become "pivotal not just for small groups like the Levellers but also for millions in modern times—or why Occupy, "Pikettymania", and Sanders helped revive a consciousness of it".
 Arab News noted that the book demonstrates that economic inequality "has been a central preoccupation of some of the most eminent political thinkers of the Western intellectual tradition."

 In a largely positive review, Ben Burgis regretted that Williams did not spend more time explaining the differences between the featured thinkers, especially Plato and Marx.
 Similarly, political scientist Matt McManus, writing for the Jacobin magazine, criticised the book for restricting itself to the received canon and thus missing a chance to introduce "important socialist and social democratic thinkers" to the general public.

-New Statesman reported that the author describes how "Plato, Hobbes, Rousseau, Marx and others saw inequality as a clear and present threat to both personal character and political stability."
+New Statesman reported that the author describes how "Plato, Hobbes, Rousseau, Marx, and others saw inequality as a clear and present threat to both personal character and political stability."